ave-dcd/dcd_mapping/notebooks/analysis/README.md

 Code for data analysis and figure generation for ["Mapping MAVE data for use in human genomics applications" (Arbesfeld et. al.)](https://www.biorxiv.org/content/10.1101/2023.06.20.545702v1):

-* `mavedb_mapping_analysis.ipynb`: This notebook applies the mapping algorithm to a set of 209 examined score sets from MaveDB, successfully creating mappings for ~2.5 million variant pairs across 207 score sets.
+* [`mavedb_mapping.ipynb`](mavedb_mapping.ipynb): This notebook applies the mapping algorithm to a set of 209 examined score sets from MaveDB, successfully creating mappings for ~2.5 million variant pairs across 207 score sets.
-* `mapping_analysis.ipynb`: This notebook computes reference sequence concordance across the generated VRS mapping pairs.
+* [`mapping_analysis.ipynb`](mapping_analysis.ipynb): This notebook computes reference sequence concordance across the generated VRS mapping pairs.
 The notebook also computes the number of unique pre-mapped and post-mapped variants.
-* `mavedb_scoreset_breakdown.ipynb`: This notebook generates the summary statistics that are described in the manuscript.
+* [`mavedb_scoreset_breakdown.ipynb`](mavedb_scoreset_breakdown.ipynb): This notebook generates the summary statistics that are described in the manuscript.

 ## Environment